Ray-RuiPan/Ray-RuiPan.github.io/index.md

 ## News

 - **[Jul.
 2025]** One paper was accepted by ACM MM 2025, and this was my first academic paper.
 - **[Feb.
 2025]** I was awarded the China Resources Scholarship.
-Notably, I was the only recipient among the 2023 undergrad student in my faculty.
+Notably, I was the only recipient among the 2023 undergrad students in my faculty.

 {% include_relative _includes/publications.md %}